 - Claim history

 Most, but not all, auto insurance companies have some form of guaranteed asset protection.
 Lenders appreciate how it protects them and consumers.
 Car dealerships love gap because it reduces risk and helps lock down sales.
-Ask your insurer if it has an equivalent if you don’t see gap listed.
+Ask your provider if it has an equivalent if you don’t see gap listed with its other coverages.
 Just about every insurer offers a product with protections similar to those of gap.

-Below is a partial list of auto providers with a guaranteed asset protection product:
+Below is a partial list of insurance providers with a guaranteed asset protection product:

 Frequently Asked Questions